 - Once the export process is completed, click on the CSV button to download the exported file.

 - Now we can open the CSV file and see the WPML Translation ID field, which will connect both the default and the secondary language CSV files when importing the data.

-- Repeat the same process, but this time make sure to choose the secondary language you want to export in step (6).
-In our case, it will be French.
-As a result, you will have the secondary language CSV file exported.
+- Repeat the same process, but this time make sure to choose the secondary language you want to export.

 When running a WordPress cron job to export your multilingual content, you may find that the content ends up assigned to the default language.
 To avoid this, you need to add the language code to the cron job’s URL.
 This way, the export is done in the correct language.

 For example, to export the data in Portuguese, we can use the following URLs:

 As you can see, we added the /pt-pt/ (language code for Portuguese) to the URLs.